joomdev/Astroid-Framework/README.md

 ![design-settings](https://cdn.joomdev.com/documentation/astroid-framework/images/design.jpg)

-* **Animation Settings:** In this we have different animation options which make possible to animate particular column.
+* **Animation Settings:** Here you will get different animation options which make possible to animate particular column, section and element.
+You can define animation delay time which will specify a delay for the start of an animation.

-* **Responsive settings:** This allows you to control visibility of columns.
-You can hide columns on selected devices
+* **Responsive settings:** This allows you to control visibility of the columns.
+You can use breakpoints to define differing content layouts based on device width, you can set the column size to the content layout to ensure that your layout is responsive.
+And also you can hide components for specific device layouts.

 Following are the options for ResponsiveSettings: